SidneyElsayed/midoandtolo/_posts/2021-10-17-meet-the-gang.md

 ## **![Mido walking through rice fields in Bali](/uploads/midoandtolo-22.jpg)Mido**

 Don’t let the big hair fool you, there are plenty of secrets hidden in that head of his.
-Ahmed is a mastermind of social media, paid campaign wiz and all-around marketing genius – the real fun is in the journey.
+Ahmed is a mastermind of social media, paid campaign wiz and all-around marketing genius – but the real fun is in the journey.
 From his start as real-life ‘Scuba Steve’ to helping put Saudi on the map as an international travel destination, I’m convinced there’s nothing this man can’t do.

 ![Sidney in Santorini, Greece](/uploads/midoandtolo-62.jpg)